GreenScripter/Tooltips-Extender/README.md

 - Item extra anvil repair cost.
 - Disable the hide flags tag and display its value.
 - Complete grid of shulker contents.
+- Color code suspicious stews with positive and negative effects.